Corporate social responsibility

 In the course of conducting business the Venture may need to disturb land used by the local community.
 It always tries to find ways to avoid resettling community members, but when this is the only viable course of action it consults closely with the affected population to develop an equitable solution.
 It is the Venture’s policy to seek the free, prior, informed consent of communities.
 Whenever the Venture relocates a community it communicates openly with local community members to inform them of its plans and all their available options.
 The Venture’s team works with the affected households to find a suitable new area for them to live and work and to ensure that relocation provides them with an equivalent or improved standard of living that is sustainable in the long term, as well as education for the affected households.

 The Venture works with the community to create economic development and opportunities for quality of life improvement

 Child and forced labour

-Xstrata’s Business Principles, which are applied in the Venture, uphold the elimination of all forms of forced or compulsory labour and prohibit any form of child labour.
-The minimum age for employment in the Xstrata Group is 18, regardless of local legislation.
+Glencore’s Business Principles, which are applied in the Venture, uphold the elimination of all forms of forced or compulsory labour and prohibit any form of child labour.
+The minimum age for employment in the Glencore Group is 18, regardless of local legislation.
 There is no significant risk in respect of incidents of forced or compulsory labour in the Venture’s operations.